 “While the veterinarian’s office is somewhat different from both human medical and basic research settings, dogs represent a potentially effective model for humans.” explains the director of research communications at the Jackson Laboratory, Mark Wanner.

-What about other health benefits do dogs provide?
+What other health benefits do dogs provide?

 Now while dogs may help provide tools to better understand brain cancer in humans, that’s not all they’re good for.
 In fact, your four-legged canine friend can do wonders for your health in other ways.